radius-project/blog/radblog/content/posts/2025/radius-resource-types-contributing/index.md

 ## What Can You Contribute?

-You can pick any resource type from the list of [open issues](https://github.com/radius-project/resource-types-contrib/issues).
+You can define any resource specific to your own needs or pick a resource type from the list of [open issues](https://github.com/radius-project/resource-types-contrib/issues).

 We'd love to see contributions for: